enbraun/slate/source/includes/_filter.md

 | miss | Checks whether field value does not contain given phrase. |
 | neq  | Checks whether field value is not equal to given input. |

-## Filters for User-defined fields
+## Filters for User-Defined Fields

 |**Field Type**| **Operators**  | **Example**|
 |:--|:--|:--|